dbaghdasarya/wavefront-trace-loader/README.md

 - `--errorRate=10` - Percentage of erroneous traces (0-100).
 Default: 0
 - `--rate=50` - Rate at which the spans will be ingested (integer number of spans per second).
 Default: 100
 - `--traceTypesCount=5` - Number of traces types for auto-generation.
 Default: 0
-- `--totalTraceCount=16` - Number of traces for auto-generation.
+- `--totalTraceCount=16` - Total number of traces for generation.
 If this parameter greater than 0, `duration` will be ignored.
 Default: 0
 #### - Advanced way
 The traces generation parameters could be set via Trace Types Pattern file (`json`):